 These cheap solutions can become your future nightmare.
 These bases have a higher failure rate of cracking and leaking (or yellowing and looking ugly).

-How to prevent shower pan blunder #2 – The simple advice is don’t cheap out on your shower pans.
-Upgrade to a solid surface or cultured granite shower pan with 15 year or more guarantees.
+The simple advice is don’t cheap out on your shower pans.
+Upgrade to a solid surface or cultured granite shower pan with guarantees which range from 10 years to lifetime guarantees.
 It’s not just guaranteed with your builders fabulous (sarcasm intended) one-year warranty.
 If you don’t want to spend as much, another smart option is a cast acrylic pan which has been reinforced with a multi-density fiberboard underneath (like you’ll see in the picture below).
 This isn’t your cheap -grab-off-the-shelf-pan you’ll pick up from the big box store.
 It won’t flex and creek like those low-budget acrylic pans.

 If you’re doing a tile shower use a waterproof ready for tile shower pan or underlayment systems like those from Wedi Corp or Schluter.
 These products ensure moisture which gets through the grout joints, won’t get through the shower base underneath it (more about this later).